CI Direct Investing Review 2025 (Formerly WealthBar)

 What is CI Direct Investing and Is It a Robo Advisor?

-CI Direct Investing is a combination of an automated investing platform and a personal financial advisor.
+CI Direct Investing is a combination of an automated investing platform and a personal accessible financial advisors.

 When it comes to taking a piece of your monthly pay cheque and turning it into a diversified investment portfolio – CI Direct Investing does that for you.
 That part of the business would be considered a “robo advisor model”.